Refinancing Your Condo: A Guide To Rates And Everything You Need To Know

 - A list of key contacts such as your agent or lawyer

-You won’t take away cash from your closing meeting if you get a cash-out refinance.
-This is because the lender must give you at least 3 days to cancel your transaction from when you sign on your loan.
+You won’t take away cash from your closing meeting if you get a cash-out refinance on your primary property.
+This is because the lender must give borrowers at least 3 business days to cancel your transaction from when you sign on your loan.
 After this window passes, your refinance is officially complete and your lender can send your money.
 Most people see their cash within 3 – 5 business days after closing.

 See What You Qualify For